2010 Eureka earthquake: Tectonic setting

-Near Cape Mendocino, the Mendocino Triple Junction is an area of active seismicity where three tectonic plates come together.
-The Mendocino Fracture Zone (also known as the Mendocino Fault east of the Gorda Ridge) is a transform fault that separates the Pacific and Gorda Plates.
-To the south, the relative motion between the Pacific Plate and North American Plate is accommodated by the San Andreas Fault, and to the north, the Gorda Plate is converging with the North American Plate at the Cascadia Subduction Zone.
+Near Cape Mendocino, the Mendocino triple junction is an area of active seismicity where three tectonic plates come together.
+The Mendocino fracture zone (also known as the Mendocino Fault east of the Gorda Ridge) is a transform fault that separates the Pacific and Gorda plates.
+To the south, the relative motion between the Pacific plate and North American plate is accommodated by the San Andreas Fault, and to the north, the Gorda plate is converging with the North American plate at the Cascadia subduction zone.

 Impact

 Structural damage was inflicted among older Victorian houses, power was severed for several hours, and windows were shattered.
-In addition, 28,000 customers of Pacific Gas and Electric Co., mostly those from Humboldt County, were left without electricity and phone services as a result.
+In addition, 28,000 customers of Pacific Gas and Electric Company, mostly those from Humboldt County, were temporarily left without electricity and phone services as a result.

 In Eureka, the Old Town Bar and Grill building was previously believed to be severely damaged beyond repair and ordered demolished by the city, until a developer purchased and renovated it in 2011.
 The town's high school, known as Eureka High School, and the Bayshore Mall were damaged and briefly closed, though both were later reopened with close to full services.
 An auditorium at Eureka High remained closed over concerns regarding its structural safety as of June 15, 2010.
 A total of 463 buildings sustained damage as a result of the earthquake, leaving $21.8–43 million in losses.